SamuelTallet/SketchUp-PBR-Plugin/docs/README.md

 PBR extension for SketchUp
 ==========================

-💅 Add reflections and (normal) reliefs to your SketchUp models. 🏃‍♀️ Render in real-time. ✈️ Export to 2D or 3D.
+💅 Add reflections and reliefs to your SketchUp models. 🏃‍♀️ Render in real-time. ✈️ Export to 2D or 3D.

 Demos
 -----